Auto Product Liability Lawsuit Injury Lawyer

 - Door latch failures (where a door opens during a rollover or collision incident and a person is ejected fully or partially out that door, suffering injury or death)

-If you or a loved one is in need of legal assistance, call Conley Griggs Partin LLP at (404) 467-1155.
-The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
+If you or a loved one is in need of legal assistance, contact Conley Griggs Partin LLP today.
+The initial consultation is free of charge.
+If we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.